feathery-org/slate/source/index.html.md

 Parameter | Type | Description
 --------- | --------- | -----------
-fields | Object | A mapping from unique field IDs to field values to create for them user_id | string | A unique user ID forms | optional string[] | An array of names of forms to initialize submissions for
+fields | Object | A mapping from unique field IDs to field values to create for them user_id | Optional String | A unique user ID.
+If not provided a random user ID will be generated and returned forms | Optional String[] | An array of names of forms to initialize submissions for

 ### Response Parameters
 Same as request body parameters